expung3d/A3-KeybindFramework/README.md

 # Arma 3 Keybind Framework

 ## What It Does
-Arma 3 Framework for adding keybinds that can be modified by players.
+Vanilla Arma 3 Framework for adding keybinds that can be modified by players.
 Allows mission makers a simplified way to create new keybinds while allowing users the ability to modify said keybinds to other keys.

 <p align="center">
   <img src="https://i.imgur.com/JGsLvuv.png" width="500">